Crypto Taxes in Hong Kong 2026 – No CGT, But Trading Income Rules Apply

 Investment vs Trading – The Key Distinction

-The IRD uses the "badges of trade" test to determine whether you are a trader or an investor:
+The IRD applies the “badges of trade” test to draw the line:

-- Holding period: Short holds suggest trading intent
+- Holding period: Quick flips suggest trading intent

-- Purpose of acquisition: Was profit on disposal the primary motive?
+- Purpose of acquisition: Was profit on sale the primary goal?

-- Nature of the activity: Is this your business or occupation?
+- Nature of activity: Is crypto your occupation or a side investment?

 Salaries Tax on Crypto Employment Income